Faltings height and N\'eron-Tate height of a theta divisor: Non-archimedean theta functions

-Recall that we have a canonical isomorphism $p^*L^\an \isom q^*M^\an$ of rigidified analytic line bundles on $E^\an$.
-Following \cite[Definition~3.14]{frss}, a {\em theta function} for $L$ is any global section $f \in H^0(E^\an,q^*M^\an)$ which descends to a section of $L^\an$ along $p$.
 If $L$ defines a principal polarization, we call $f$ a {\em Riemann theta function} for $L$.
-A Riemann theta function is unique up to translations by elements from $Y$, and up to multiplication by scalars.
+A Riemann theta function is unique up to translations by elements from $Y$ and up to multiplication by scalars.

 Let $f$ be a non-zero theta function for $L$.
 For a suitable triple $(M,\varPhi,c)$ associated to $L$ we have a functional equation